Atsushi Shiramata: Biography

 Shiramata was a member of Johnny & Associates around 2005.
 In 2008, he was nominated in the 5th D-Boys audition.
 Shiramata later became affiliated with Watanabe Entertainment and joined D2 in December 2010.

 On March 29, 2019, Shiramata graduated from D-Boys and left Watanabe Entertainment.
 On July 1, 2020, Shiramata joined G-Star.Pro.

 Shiramata's personality traits include honesty and not lying.
 In Kamen Rider Gaim, while playing Ryoji Hase, the staff asked him to bring out his own personality.
 His co-star Ryo Matsuda said that he resembled in the character in being gentle with a strong hungry spirit part.

-In Kamen Rider Gaim, Shiramata was givens stern words from director Hidenori Ishida and shed tears on the set.
+In Kamen Rider Gaim, Shiramata was given stern words from director Hidenori Ishida and shed tears on the set.
 However, as a result, he was able to break away from the affected acting of an ikemen star.
 Ishida praised Shiramata's performance after filming, as did the screenwriter Gen Urobuchi.